-A boundary-less approach to the management of water, waste water, stormwater and drainage services is an aspiration of neighbouring partner councils that form 'Futureproof'.
-At the time of the preparation of this Blueprint a Futureproof study is underway, for the purpose of considering short (10 years), medium (30 years) and long-term (100 years) opportunities for neighbouring councils to share water assets.
-The reason for investigating such methods is to consider 'whole of river, best for river / wai' and 'best for communities' potential approaches.
+The Council is working with the Futureproof partner councils to explore a boundary-less approach to the management of water, waste water, stormwater and drainage services.
+The study will look at short (10 years), medium (30 years) and long-term (100 years) outcomes, and take an integrated and holistic view of water based on a 'whole of river, best for river / wai, best for communities' approach.

-A multi-agency initiative underway within the Waikato is the 'Hamilton to Auckland Growth Study' ('H to A').
-Part of the scope of this study is to ensure optimum decision making when balancing environmental and funding solutions for growth and infrastructure.
-A key outcome for any ultimate strategy is, through connected thinking, avoidance of multiple wastewater treatment plants.
+Relevant to the servicing of multiple areas between the Auckland and Hamilton City boundaries in the Waikato is the Hamilton to Auckland ('H to A') growth study.
+This is a multi-agency initiative within the Waikato.
+Part of the scope of the study is to ensure optimum decision making when balancing environmental and funding solutions for growth and infrastructure.
+A key outcome for any ultimate strategy is, through connected thinking, avoidance of multiple waste water treatment plants.